The House That Dripped Blood: Plot

 Holloway asks if Henderson moved in next, and is told that there was one other tenant before him.
 However, Holloway does not stay around to hear this story, believing the whole thing preposterous, and instead decides to confer with the estate agent, A.J.
-Stoker (John Bryans).
+Stoker.
 Stoker tells Holloway that he "tried to warn them" of the house's "secret", and asks Holloway if he has "guessed it yet".
 Holloway ignores this, dismissing this too as absurd, and instead asks him what happened to the tenant before Henderson.
 Stoker explains.